Waunakee, Wisconsin: Education

 The three public elementary schools serve students from kindergarten through 4th grade, the intermediate school 5th and 6th grades, the middle school 7th and 8th grades, and the high school grades 9 through 12.
+The community broke ground to build a new middle school in September 2024, which is scheduled to open fall of 2026.

 Private schools include St. John the Baptist Catholic School and Madison Country Day School.

-Warrior Stadium is the home of the high school lacrosse, football and track teams.
-It consists of a synthetic turf field.